One Last Stop

 ✨ Summarized by Bookclubs AI

-Readers say *One Last Stop* by Casey McQuiston is a heartfelt, quirky queer romance blending magical realism with strong found family themes.
-Many pra...
+Readers say *One Last Stop* by Casey McQuiston is a heartfelt, quirky queer romance celebrated for its humor, found family themes, and strong LGBTQ+ r...

 Where this book loses points for me is all the private, intimate, scenes in the damn subway.
 Even in the fantasy of OLS, I cannot, for the life of me, wrap my head around how Jane and August were able to be as intimate as they were without more onlookers.
 Even in the deadest hours on the Q train, the subway will ALWAYS have people lingering about and their intimacy felt voyeuristic to me.
 Then again, maybe semi-public displays of sex just aren't for me.